SerhiiKarasov/readings/typescript_quickly/README.md

 ```
 ### Babel
 Babel is a free and open-source JavaScript compiler that is mainly used to convert ECMAScript 2015+ (ES6+) code into a backwards compatible version of JavaScript that can be run by older JavaScript engines.
 Babel is popular tool for using the newest features of the JavaScript programming language.
+### Deno
+a secure run-time environment that’s built on top of the V8 engine (just like Node) and has a built-in TypeScript compiler.

+### ncc
+It’s a command line interface for compiling a Node.js module into a single file, together with all its dependencies.
+This tool can be used by TypeScript developers who write the apps that run on the server side.